JoshuaRiddell/joshuariddell.github.io/README.md

 ## To Do:

-* Add YSA signup software
 * Add ENGG1200 project
 * Add image caption CSS
-* Add self-driving-car project
+* Add self-driving-car project images from competition day and updated design
+* Add lamp project with St Sebastians